Understanding Split and Merge in a Virtual Chassis

 If a Virtual Chassis configuration splits into separate parts, we recommend that you resolve the problem that caused the Virtual Chassis configuration to split as soon as possible.

-You can also use this feature to merge two active but separate Virtual Chassis that have not previously been part of the same configuration into one Virtual Chassis configuration.
+You can also use this feature to merge two active, separate Virtual Chassis (that have not previously been part of the same configuration) into one Virtual Chassis configuration.

 The split and merge feature is enabled by default on EX Series and QFX Series Virtual Chassis.
-You can disable the split and merge feature by using the set virtual-chassis no-split-detection command.
+You can disable this feature by using the set virtual-chassis no-split-detection command.

 What Happens When a Virtual Chassis Configuration Splits